 Above all, Kafka’s Ape is a story told with clarity and acumen and, coupled with a very simple set and sensitive lighting decisions, its central premises will haunt you.
 It is, you must be warned, staged in arguably the theatre complex’s most disrespectful venue for an audience, but the levity and intensity of the 50 minutes of this ten-out-of-ten piece of theatre will supersede any physical discomfort.

 - Kafka’s Ape is adapted from Franz Kafka’s short story A Report to an Academy by Phala O. Phala, who also directs the production.
 It features costume and set design by Leisel Retief and is performed by Tony Miyambo.
-It performs on September 27 at the Wits Amphitheatre as part of the So So1o festival hosted by Wits University.
+It performs at the Hilton Arts Festival on Saturday August 12 at 9:30am and 8:15pm in the Memorial Hall.
+Tickets are available through Webtickets.